Bluehost vs. HostMonster

 Today we’ll be looking at Bluehost vs. Hostmonster.
 If you’re here, you are probably interested in seeing which hosting company comes out the best.
 That means that you’ve narrowed your choices down to HostMonster and Bluehost.
 We are going to embark on an in-depth, totally unbiased review of both hosts.
 Hopefully, at the end of it all, we are able to help you make the right decision.

-There's no easy, or rather objective, way to put this; the truth is that Bluehost is a massive, massive name in Web-hosting.
+There’s no easy, or rather objective, way to put this; the truth is that Bluehost is a massive, massive name in Web-hosting.
 If you are someone easily carried away by big names, just purchase a Bluehost plan already.
-They don't just have a big name, though.
-As one of the three officially recommended hosting services by WordPress, Bluehost has over two million websites hosted on its servers (as we mentioned in our Bluehost Review).
+They don’t just have a big name, though.
+As one of the three officially recommended hosting services by WordPress, Bluehost has over two million websites hosted on its servers.

 Big numbers, right?
 In addition to that, Bluehost has a wide variety of plans so there is plenty of room to scale, and they also offer some of the most competitive prices in the market.
 Bluehost’s prices are so low that they’ve earned the right to be called a cheap hosting company, and for a cheap service, Bluehost has really good performance.
 But do all these make Bluehost better than HostMonster?

 Founded in 1996, HostMonster is around the same age as Bluehost and is one of the oldest Bluehost Alternatives on the market.
 For the most part, HostMonster offers most of the services that Bluehost does.
 HostMonster’s selling point is almost the same with Bluehost too – plans are really cheap, there are a lot of deals to choose from, and the service is kept simple via a cPanel backend.